ToolJet/ToolJet/docs/docs/widgets/custom-component.md

 ```

 :::info
-`Tooljet.connectComponent` acts as a HOC and it is required to get access to the data passed into the custom component and run the query
+`Tooljet.connectComponent` acts as a HOC and it is required to get access to the data passed into the custom component and run the query.
 :::

 </div>